Engineering

 Part 4 — Machining Study (PFMC)

 From mechanism kinematics to inertial force computation, counterbalancing optimisation, and CNC machining — this project covers the full mechanical engineering analysis chain applied to a real engine architecture.
-The forces involved (21 kN) are physically meaningful, and the counterbalancing result is verified analytically.
+The forces involved (21 kN) are physically meaningful, and the counterbalancing result is verified analytically, not assumed.
+The animated simulations below show the mechanism and the machining sequence in motion.